 This module is designed for legal practitioners and newly admitted advocates/attorneys.
-The module will provide practical information on the sources, structure and compliance, and enforcement processes in national environmental laws.
+The module will provide practical information on the sources, structure and compliance, and enforcement processes in national environmental laws, including compliance and enforcement.
 It will also focus on regulatory mechanisms commonly found in environmental laws to ensure compliance and enforcement.